-In 2016, 99.8% of palm oil used globally for restaurant cooking or by our suppliers to par-fry chicken and potato products was RSPO-certified sustainable or covered by RSPO credits, the minimum level of verification currently required according to our Global Sustainable Palm Oil Policy In 2017, we reached an important milestone when the U.S. - our second-largest market for palm oil - moved to 100% RSPO Mass Balance certified palm oil for all national products.
+In 2017, 100% of palm oil used globally for restaurant cooking or by our suppliers to par-fry chicken, potato and globally managed bakery and sauce products was RSPO-certified sustainable or covered by RSPO credits, the minimum level of verification currently required according to our Global Sustainable Palm Oil Policy17.
+In 2017, we reached an important milestone when the U.S. - our largest market for palm oil - moved to 100% RSPO Mass Balance certified palm oil for all national products.
 This reflects our commitment to physical supply chains of certified sustainable palm oil.